Sliding Scale Of Idealism Versus Cynicism: Western Animation

 - Total Drama started out as a fairly idealistic parody of reality shows in its first season, with a few cynical moments and individual Downer Endings.
 In its second season, though, things took a turn for the cynical end.
 Tropes like the Satellite Love Interest were Deconstructed brutally, and the cast turned into a pretty good example of Black and Gray Morality.
 Season 3 can be considered somewhat a Reconstruction, returning to the formula of the first season with some things from the second lurking in, and the series now lies at the center of the scale.

 - My Little Pony: Friendship Is Magic is all things considered a very idealistic show.
-It should be noted however that the My Little Pony franchise as a whole is extremely idealistic, so this shouldn't come as a surprise.
+The My Little Pony franchise as a whole is extremely idealistic, so this shouldn't come as a surprise.
 By comparison, FIM is a little more cynical in relation to earlier incarnations of the franchise.

 - It usually falls on the cynical side of the spectrum when it comes to the big bads.
-Out of the four of these over the first three seasons, only Nightmare Moon and Discord, via Fluttershy, in Season 3 have proven redeemable by the Power of Friendship.
-The others have been either destroyed or banished.
-Smaller, one-episode bullies usually just take off without learning a lesson, with The Great and Powerful Trixie and Gilda the only ones to turn up again and undergo some character development thus far.
+Out of the six of these over five seasons, only Nightmare Moon and Discord, via Fluttershy, in Season 3, have proven redeemable by the Power of Friendship.
+The others have been either destroyed, banished, or escape punishment.
+Smaller, one-episode bullies usually just take off without learning a lesson, with The Great and Powerful Trixie and Gilda as the only ones to turn up again and undergo some character development thus far.